 Raised in California and transplanted to Utah.
 Married my college sweetheart from Montana, and we are raising 4 nuggets together.
 I love all things DIY projects and doing them on a budget.
 I don’t mind messing up and am ok with the 90/10 rule - nothing is perfect over here and it’s fine by me!
 Encouraging all ‘wanna-be’ DIYers to just get out there and try it!
 You will be so glad you did.”

-So, the One Room Challenge Reveal is in TWO DAYS and I haven’t shared my updates!
-So I am going to share my farmhouse shutters today, my blinds tomorrow and my reveal on Thursday – here we go!
+The One Room Challenge is coming along and this section is a fun one – DIY Farmhouse Shutters!
 As always, check out the other amazing ladies here who are participating on the Spring 2018 One Room Challenge with me!

 Here’s my 6 week outline: